How to show you know nothing of history without saying you know nothing of history

 Luxuries Come Before Essentials

-We did not have that option in 1980.
-Fortunately I was in a field and location where my skills were in some demand, although I did have to apply to a lot of jobs and do many interviews and then accept what I could get.
+We did not have the option of parents’ support in 1980.
+Fortunately I was in a field and location where my skills were in some demand, although I did have to apply to many jobs and many interviews and then accept what I could get.

 Today’s graduates: